 Easy Mutton Biryani Recipe Pairings:

 The best mutton biryani is the one that is paired with raita and Baigan chutney.
 The latter is an eggplant gravy made alongside chicken or meat biryani and is a peanut-based sauce.
-We will later have the recipe up but you can take a look at the dish on the side.
+Check the recipe for Baigan ka salan here

 What type of Biryani do you make at home?
 Share with us your version of mutton dum biryani recipe or pressure cooker mutton biryani if you like to prepare it that way.
 We would love to see your creations!